DonaldOgbe/Flo-Pay/src/main/java/com/deodev/PaymentServiceProvider/docs/notes.md

 - Updated error message response
 - Created GlobalExceptionHandler to handle controller exceptions
 - Created custom response objects for json api response entity
+- Created custom exception to handle users already exists

+# 12 - 05 - 2025

+- Created the login endpoint :
+Made a dto for user login details, made a handler and a custom exception for handling a user not found and incorrect details error, made updates to the controller and service.
+-